-Woodblock printing is one of the first forms of printing which is mostly used throughout east Asia until this day.
-The wood block printing process consists of a wood block’s being carved with many different blades to create a design or drawing and then using different layers of ink and rice paste (which is a disappearing agent that gives the ink body an evenly spread ink over the block) to create the image below this can take up to 16 layers. the paper that is used is called Washi it is a thin piece that is used to sketch out the design and also to print on it.
+Woodblock printing is one of the first forms of printing which is mostly used throughout East Asia until this day.
+The woodblock printing process consists of a wood block’s being carved with many different blades to create a design or drawing and then using different layers of ink and rice paste (which is a disappearing agent that gives the ink body an evenly spread ink over the block) to create the image below this can take up to 16 layers. the paper that is used is called Washi it is a thin piece that is used to sketch out the design and also to print on it.
 Finally, the baren, a flat line tool is used to press the paper against the inked woodblock to apply the ink onto the washi.

 Mono Prints is a printing method that uses the same image once however, it has a reusable technique that when they are printed they do not share 2 of the same print and most of the time the colour is complementary or compound can make them very eye-catching and vibrant.

 lithography was invented in the year 1789, however, it was an expensive and slow process and the only material by using wood, metal and even stone.
-It was only in the 1880s that it had a breakthrough which allowed artists to use all colours from the rainbow to create main posters.
-The process starts off with a plate being chosen which is usually aluminium plates and picture of the design on astatate or image you want being printed and then expose to ultra light which transfers the image onto the aluminium. lastly, the plate is run through a high-pressure machine that prints onto the sheet of paper.
+It was only in the 1880s that it had a breakthrough which allowed artists to use all colours of the rainbow to create main posters.
+The process starts off with a plate being chosen which is usually aluminium plates and a picture of the design on astatate or image you want being printed and then expose to ultralight which transfers the image onto the aluminium. lastly, the plate is run through a high-pressure machine that prints onto the sheet of paper.

 Etching is a traditional printmaking technique that was introduced around the mid 17th century the method for this technique is to cover a plate with wax and start to scratch off the design onto the plate with an etching needle and then exposing it to acid will make the exposed metal dissolved leaving deep lines behind.
 Finally clearing the metal and applying the ink and washing it again to only have ink on the etched lines so when it’s applied to a printing press so the etched lines are the only ink visible.

-Flexography an image has to be printed on a relief of a printing plate which is made out of rubber and its inked and placed on a printing surface.
-This process can be used on paper, plastic,metals,cellophane and other materials. flexography is most popularly used for packaging and labels furthermore, it can be used for a newspaper but isn’t very popular.
+Flexography an image has to be printed on a relief of a printing plate which is made out of rubber and it’s inked and placed on a printing surface.
+This process can be used on paper, plastic, metals, cellophane and other materials. flexography is most popularly used for packaging and labels furthermore, it can be used for a newspaper but isn’t very popular.

 Digital Printing is a method of printing that is based off a Digital image from a computer or other Digital devices.
 Desktop publishing and other digital sources would use a highly powered laser or inkjet printer to bring out the best of the digital content onto paper so it can be published for magazine covers and more, however, this method is very expensive and increases for each page than other methods this method is also quite fast and allows people to obtain prints in a small amount of time.